1.1 Minimum age of participation is 19 years on first day of the event.

 6.2 The time of the end of each day is taken from when last rider of your team crosses the line.

-6.3 Riders must be within 2 minutes of their team mates throughout the course of the race.
+6.3 If riders are part of a team, riders must be within 2 minutes of their team mates throughout the course of the race.
 Breaking this rule will result in a 1hr time penalty.
 Upon the 3rd offence riders will be disqualified.

 6.4 Teams that don’t meet their cut-off times will be taken off the route by the sweep vehicle.
 These teams may continue riding the race, but will not qualify as stage or race finishers.